EDR / Endpoint Protection

 Integration setup guides for endpoint detection and response platforms.

-Connect your EDR platform to Zaun for managed detection, response, and custom rule tuning.
+Connect your EDR platform to Zaun so Ember can detect, respond, and tune custom rules across your endpoints.

 SentinelOne